hamedsabri/build-it/README.md

-# build-it
+# What is build-it?

-Command tool to facilitate building CMake projects.
+A command-line tool to facilitate building CMake projects.